Wisconsin Life Insurance

 - You have a limited budget but need coverage.
 Term insurance is generally the most affordable form of life insurance, but still provides excellent coverage benefits if something happens during the policy term limit.

 - You are looking to lock in your insurability while you are young.
 Many term policies include an option to convert to a permanent life policy without additional medical examinations when the coverage term nears its end.

 - You need insurance for as long as you live.
 Because coverage remains steady over time, whole life policies allow the security of knowing you are covered.

 - You are looking to invest in a product that grows and matures over time.
-Because you can build equity with permanent life policies, they can be considered an asset.
+Because you can build cash value with permanent life policies, they can be considered an asset.

 Learn from the Wisconsin Insurance Experts

 There are many reasons to downsize your home but it's important to understand what it means for your homeowners insurance too.